 Travel 2 minutes 15 August 2024

-The Michelin Inspectors’ Favourite Areas of London
+The MICHELIN Guide Inspectors’ Favourite Areas of London

-Discover where our experts like to spend their time in the UK capital
+Discover where our experts like to spend their time in the UK capital.

 London by The MICHELIN Guide